Partial Information Sharing over Social Learning Networks

-Consider the following example to illustrate Theorem~\ref{the:belcoll}.
+To explain the intuition behind Theorem~\ref{the:belcoll}, we will introduce a numerical example.
 Let there be a strongly-connected network of $K=10$ agents solving a social learning problem under the partial information regime without self-awareness, i.e., under \eqref{eq:Bayesupdate}-\eqref{eq:combine}.
 The set of hypotheses is $\Theta=\{1,2,3\}$, where we assume the true hypothesis is $\thetatrue=1$.
 We consider that all agents possess the same family of Gaussian likelihood functions with same variance and distinct means, denoted by $L(\xi|\theta)$ for $\theta\in\Theta$, which are illustrated in Fig.~\ref{fig:ex_likelihood1}.

 Since the likelihood functions are the same across all agents, the Perron eigenvector does not play a role in the convergence behavior, and only the following two quantities of interest will determine the behavior of all agents: